All Episodes

 And you get too anxious.
 You've seen birds that whale

-animals get too anxious to kill the anticipate, and they
+animals get too anxious to kill, the anticipate and they

 caught themselves.
 So he was coming down so fast that

 he didn't realize he was overtaken me.
-The normally the reaction,
+The normally the

-Run away, but not in the final plan.
+run away, but not in the final plan.
 Instead of

 me up.
 Then I skidd it so he couldn't stay